Silvano Donati: Career

-Donati started his career at CISE (a Research Center of the Electrical Generating Board) in 1966, initially with a 1-year CNR Scholarship, and from 1967 to 1975 hired full-time by CISE.
-There he carried out research on nuclear electronics and detectors, and on the nascent photonic instrumentation, notably telemeters, interferometers, and speckle pattern vibration sensors.

-Meanwhile, from 1967 to 1971 he was a teacher of the course in "Electronics" at ISTIM, the Master on mechanical engineering.
+Donati began his career at Research Center of the Electrical Generating Board (CISE) in 1966.
+Until 1975, he carried out research on nuclear electronics and detectors as well as nascent photonic instrumentation, including telemeters, interferometers, and speckle pattern vibration sensors.
+From 1967 to 1971, he taught a course in "Electronics" at ISTIM (Milano), in the mechanical engineering Master's degree program.

-In 1971 he was appointed a lecturer at the University of Pavia for the recently created curriculum in Electronic Engineering, and there he set up and equipped the Laboratorio Circuiti for the circuit design teaching aided by hands-on experiments of assembling and testing, the first of the genre in Italy.
+In 1971 he was appointed a lecturer at the University of Pavia in the electronic engineering curriculum.
+There, he set up the course Laboratorio Circuiti, the first of its kind in Italy, teaching circuit design aided by hands-on experiments of assembling and testing.

-In 1975 he become "Professore Stabilizzato", or tenured, moved full-time to the University of Pavia and started teaching his newly activated courses of "Electronic Materials and Technologies" and "Electro-Optical Systems", this last being the first course in Photonics of Italian Universities.
+In 1975 he became "Professore Stabilizzato", or tenured, and moved full-time to the University of Pavia where he started teaching his newly activated courses of "Electronic Materials and Technologies" and "Electro-Optical Systems", the first course in photonics within Italian universities.
 In 1981 he was appointed Full Professor at the University of Pavia, a position he held until 2010.

-During the years, he gradually improved the lecture notes of courses he delivered to students up to the point of publishing two textbooks: "Photodetectors" 448 pages, first published by Prentice Hall 2000, with a 2nd ed. in 2021, and "ElectroOptical Instrumentation", 442 pages, first published 2004 by Prentice Hall, translated in Chinese (Guang Dien Yi Chi) in 2006 with a 2nd ed. in 2023.
-From 2010 to 2014 he continued to give courses as a Lecturer, and in 2015 he was awarded of the emeritus Professorship.
+He gradually developed the lecture notes of the courses he delivered into two published textbooks, entitled "Photodetectors" and "ElectroOptical Instrumentation".
+From 2010 to 2014 he continued to give courses as a lecturer, and in 2015 he was awarded an emeritus professorship.
+He also taught courses in several universities in Taiwan as a visiting professor.

-He also developed activity and taught courses in several universities of Taiwan as a visiting professor: NTU (Taipei) in 2005, NSYSU (Kaohsiung) in 2007 to 2010, NCKU (Tainan) in 2012, NCHU (Taichung) in 2013–14, NTUT (Taipei) in 2015–17, again NTU (Taipei) 2018–20, and 2021–2022 NCHU (Taichung), and 2023- 2024 NTUST (Taipei).

-He has been Distinguished Lecturer for the IEEE Photonics Society, and Travelling Lecturer for Optica and SPIE, totalizing 120 location lectures in the period 2010 -2020.
+He has been designated a Distinguished Lecturer for the IEEE Photonics Society, and a Travelling Lecturer for Optica and SPIE, totaling 120 location lectures in the period between 2010 and 2020.